-Among the questions we’ll ask:
+Among the questions we’ll explore:

 What do you need at home to feel comfortable and secure?
 When are those needs trumped by other people or obligations?

-How is your sense of home evolving due to economic shifts, climate change and other challenges?
+How is your sense of home evolving due to economic shifts, climate change, and other challenges?
 And how might your living situation change in the years ahead?

-New class added starting July 6
+New class starting October 7

 About the workshop leader